 The manufacture of our products requires a specialized process and purpose-built equipment to help ensure they have the macronutrient composition we strive to achieve while maintaining taste.
 The vast majority of our products are manufactured within the United States.
-We operate what we believe to be a best in class manufacturing facility in the City of Industry California (the "City of Industry Facility"), where we produced over 70% of our goods sold during 2021.
-This 45,000 square foot facility meets United States Department of Agriculture ("USDA") standards and currently contains several flexible production lines which are U.S. Food and Drug Administration ("FDA") and USDA registered.
-In addition, the products we manufacture at this facility are certified by the Gluten-Free Certification Organization ("GFCO") to be labeled for sale as "gluten free" (a gluten threshold of 10ppm or less), in accordance with the standards set by the GFCO.
+We operate what we believe to be a best in class manufacturing facilities in the City of Industry California (the "City of Industry Facility"), and in Bolingbrook Illinois (the "Bolingbrook Facility"), where we produced over 80% of our goods sold during 2022.
+These facilities meet United States Department of Agriculture ("USDA") standards and currently contain several flexible production lines which are U.S. Food and Drug Administration ("FDA") and USDA registered.
+In addition, the products we manufacture at these facilities are certified by the Gluten-Free Certification Organization ("GFCO") to be labeled for sale as "gluten free" (a gluten threshold of 10ppm or less), in accordance with the standards set by the GFCO.